strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 ## Tutorial

+The "quick start" section provides instructions for getting a pre-built copy of this app up and running quickly.
+This \"tutorial\" section includes detailed instructions for creating a Progressive Web App served from LoopBack.
+You can clone or download the completed [`loopback-pwa`](https://github.com/ibm-watson-data-lab/loopback-pwa) repository from GitHub.

 ### Generating the LoopBack App

 Install the [LoopBack command-line interface (CLI) tool](https://github.com/strongloop/loopback-cli) (if you don't already have it installed):